opsgility/challenge-aks-operations-ratings-api/README.md

 - nodejs
 products:
 - nodejs
-description: "This code is part of the Microsoft Learn module of the AKS workshop.
+description: "This code is part of the Skill Me Up AKS operations challenge.
 It provides the API for the ratings application.
 The API connects to a MongoDB to store and retrieve data."
 urlFragment: "aksworkshop-ratings-api"
 ---